 Doctor of Philosophy (Structural Engineering) The University of Queensland, Australia

-In 2018, Daniel obtained his PhD in Structural Engineering from UQ with the topic: Static and Dynamic Analysis of Functionally Graded Porous Structures, where he systemically examined the bending, buckling, vibration, and energy absorption of innovative composite forms made of metal foams and featured by graded porosities.
-After PhD, he embarked on new research related to novel vibration absorbers, offshore fish cages, and wheel-rail interaction.
+In June 2018, Daniel obtained his PhD in Structural Engineering from School of Civil Engineering, UQ with the topic: Static and Dynamic Analysis of Functionally Graded Porous Structures, where he systemically examined the bending, buckling, vibration, and energy absorption of innovative composite structural forms made of metal foams and featured by graded porosities.
+After PhD, he embarked on new research related to novel vibration absorbers, offshore fish cages, and wheel-rail interactions within Blue economy CRC, School of Civil Engineering (UQ), and School of Mechanical & Mining Engineering (UQ).

 During May 2021 to May 2022, Daniel joined Technical University of Darmstadt, Germany, and was affiliated with Division Mechanics of Functional Materials (MFM) and Institute of Structural Mechanics and Design (ISMD).
-He continued his journey on porous structures and extended his study towards multi-scale modelling and deep learning.
-During May 2022 and April 2023, he worked for UoM under his DECRA project: Smart Optimisation of Functionally Graded Porous Structures.
-Meanwhile, he was also involved in the experimental investigation of advanced composite concrete columns and structural health monitoring of bridges and road networks.
+He continued his journey on porous structures and extended his study towards the multi-scale modelling and deep learning.
+From May 2022 to April 2023, he worked at the Department of Infrastructure Engineering, UoM under his DECRA project: Smart Optimisation of Functionally Graded Porous Structures.
+Meanwhile, he was involved in the experimental investigation of advanced composite concrete columns and structural health monitoring of bridges and road networks.

 With diverse research experience in Australia and Germany, Daniel has an interdisciplinary knowledge background across structural, material, and mechanical engineering.
 He is best known for his expertise in the development of functionally graded porous structural components.